ESSS/alfasim-sdk/docs/source/01_quick_start.rst

     ... -- Author Email: alfasim@esss.co

-:Plugin Caption: Caption to be used across the application to identify the plugin.
+:Plugin Caption: The caption to be used across the application to identify the plugin.
 :Plugin Id: The name of the plugin to be referenced during the development.
 :Author Name: Name of the plugin author to be displayed.
 :Author Email: Email of the plugin author to be displayed.

-In order to check all available options, you can execute:
+To check all options, call the help command:

 .. code-block:: bash